Cosby5/All-My-Stars/README.md

 ## Red

 - [red/code](https://github.com/red/code) - This repository contains curated code written in Red and its dialects.
-- [red/red](https://github.com/red/red) - Red is a next-generation programming language strongly inspired by Rebol, but with a broader field of usage thanks to its native-code compiler, from system programming to high-level scripting and cross-platform reactive GUI, while providing modern support for concurrency, all in a zero-install, zero-config, single 1MB file!
+- [red/red](https://github.com/red/red) - Red is a next-generation programming language strongly inspired by Rebol, but with a broader field of usage thanks to its native-code compiler, from system programming to high-level scripting and cros

 ## Rich Text Format